 If you want to enjoy lasting love, you must be ready to pass through 3 Stages Of Relationships – which all couples go through.
 This psychology is helpful in dating, marriage and divorce.
-Here’s what these phases of love are – and how to make sure you can pass through them.
-Plus this article will also help you make sure that you avoid rebound relationships!

 If after a divorce or break up, you’re tempted to rush back into a new serious relationship – keep in mind the following.

 You need to take your time getting to know someone – so you can more fully understand how well you and your partner can handle all 3 out of 3 of these different love phases.

 Psychologist Barry Dym explains: “It doesn’t matter if it’s your first or second marriage, if you’re young or old, or what you’ve learned in between relationships – you must still go through the same damn 3 cycles of love before you know if you’re truly compatible with somebody.
 If you rush into a relationship, then you can’t fully know how compatible you are in all 3 out of 3 of these phases.”

 Note: Dym says that successful couples are those who can fully master that final, challenging third stage.

 Dym calls the first phase of love the “Expansive Stage of Relationships.”